sony/nnabla/GANs/sagan/README.md

 Top directory of imagenet dataset is one that contains directories each of which represents the class id.

-# Pre-trained model
+# Pre-trained weights

-You can download the pre-trained model [here](https://nnabla.org/pretrained-models/nnabla-examples/GANs/sagan/params_999999.h5).
+You can download the pre-trained weights [here](https://nnabla.org/pretrained-models/nnabla-examples/GANs/sagan/params_999999.h5).
 If so, you can skip the next section.

 # Training